hackersanddesigners/not_makey/README.md

 ## tools

-* Roland Modela MDX-20 with fabmodules for pcb production installed, such as this setup at Waag fablab [decribed here](https://fablab.waag.org/PCB%20Milling/How%20to%20use%20the%20Modela%20MDX-20/).
-Note that this process doesn't require Gerber files, instead you need a 1000 DPI black and monochrome image of the TOP and or BOTTOM of the board, and a separate file with holes and the board outline).
+* Roland Modela MDX-20 with MODS for pcb production installed (only works in Chrome) modsproject.org

+Note that this process doesn't require Gerber files, instead you need a 1000 DPI black and monochrome images of the bottom of the board, and separate files with holes and the board outline).

 * Soldering station, solder, clippers

 ## bill of materials